 Maryland: South Kensington

-With a very low crime rate and fantastic public schools, South Kensington is the best place to live in Maryland.
-There are also many parks in the vicinity offering plenty of opportunities for outdoor activity, from boating and fishing to hiking, summer camps, history programs, and gardens.
+With a low crime rate and excellent public school system, South Kensington is a popular place for families.
+There area features numerous parks offering plenty of outdoor activities from boating to history programs.

-You may also like: Best value public colleges in America
+You may also like: Best places to live in America

-John F. Kennedy spent his childhood in Brookline, and Brookline oozes history—the Underground Railroad made important stops in Brookline that you can still retrace.
-Today, different community gardens and farmers markets make this Boston suburb a favored locale to raise a family.
+John F. Kennedy spent his childhood in Brookline, and the area oozes history—like the fact that the Underground Railroad made important stops in Brookline that you can still retrace.
+Today, different community gardens and farmers markets are just some of the amenities that make this Boston suburb a favored locale to raise a family.